 Over a year ago on GAMEBREAKER.tv, I shared my analogy of PVE content and the coral reef.
 The majority of PVE content that has been released over the past 5 years has behaved like a coral reef.
-What the heck do I mean by this?
-Coral reefs are spectacularly beautiful, and my wife and I have dived and snorkeled in some pretty amazing areas around the world.
 The thing to understand about reefs is that the living corral is on the outermost section of the corral.
 Under than top-layer of coral, you have the husks of previous generations of coral.
 That is, it’s dead.
 I’m no marine biologist, but you get the idea.

 Game developers often release PVE content that is like a coral reef, i.e. it’s relevant for a period of time (e.g. for some part of an expansion), but eventually with vertical progression (levels and/or gear), players outgrow that content and it’s essentially dead.
 By the next expansion, the previous expansion’s zones are ghost towns and only visited by those people leveling new characters through them.
 Over time, what you have is a world where 80% of the zones are no longer relevant, and only 20% is.
 That is, you have PVE content that evolves like a coral reef, and this is primarily due to the unsustainable nature of vertical scaling.
 Sometimes developers will recycle or refresh older content, e.g. the inclusion of Heroic Deadmines in the WoW Cataclysm expansion.
 But it basically requires revisiting existing content.
 Coral reef PVE development is inherently unscalable (too many resources required to develop), unprofitable (customers only “use” it for a limited period of time), and creates issues when new mechanics are introduced (e.g. flying mounts) that the original content wasn’t designed to support.